-- Quotations received for the upgrade of the Audio Recording and Public Address system for the Council Chambers; - 2.
-Summary of Risk advice provided for Councillors consideration and - 3.
+- Quotations received for the upgrade of the Audio Recording and Public Address system for the Council Chambers: - 2.
+The advantages and disadvantages of live streaming Council, Committee meetings and Briefing Sessions; and - 3.
 The amendment to Policy 6.7 to reflect the Council resolution.